effzehljmc/tiktok-clone/checklist/recipe_variation.md

 }
 ```

-• This list might appear in the user’s “Cookbook” or right inside your recipe detail screen.
+• This list might appear in the user's "Cookbook" or right inside your recipe detail screen.
 • Tapping on a variation calls handleShowVariation(variation), which sets your UI to load that variation in place of the original recipe data.

 ---